Orthogonal Persistence:

 Destination Domain Validates Paste In / Share In

-Resource Accounting, Storage Providers
+Resource Accounting, Backup Configuration

 Orthogonal Persistence for Users

-Edit, Interact at will
+Edit Document, Interact at will

 Not always publishable